JNOSQL/jnosql-book/en/chapter1.md

 ## The main idea behind the API

-Once, we talked about the importance about the standard of a NoSQL database API, the next step is discuss, in more details, about API.
+Once, we talked about the importance of the standard of a NoSQL database API, the next step is to discuss, in more details, about API.
 However, to make an easy explanation, first gonna talk about both layer and tier.
 These structures level make the communication, maintenance, split the responsibility clearer.
-The new API proposal gonna be responsible to be bridge between the logic tier and data tier, to do this, we need to create two APIs one to communication to a database and another one to be a high abstraction to Java application.
+The new API proposal gonna be responsible for being a bridge between the logic tier and data tier, to do this, we need to create two APIs one to communication to a database and another one to be a high abstraction to Java application.

 ### Tier, a physical structure in software